-funcOpenVMS usage:function_codetype:word (unsigned)access:read onlymechanism:by value
+OpenVMS usage: function_code type: word (unsigned)

 Function code specifying the function that \$SNDJBC is to perform.
 The func argument is a word containing this function code.
 The \$SJCDEF macro defines the names of each function code.

 You can specify only one function code in a single call to \$SNDJBC.
 Most function codes require or allow for additional information to be passed in the call.
 You pass this information by using the itmlst argument, which specifies a list of one or more item descriptors.
 Each item descriptor in turn specifies an item code, which modifies, restricts, or otherwise affects the action designated by the function code.